JuliaApproximation/BasisFunctions.jl/README.md

 ## Installation

-BasisFunctions.jl is not added to the Julia General registry and depends on a unregistered package Grids.jl.
+BasisFunctions.jl is not added to the Julia General registry and depends on a unregistered package GridArrays.jl.

 ### Recomanded
-For Julia 1.1 or higher, you can add the FrameFun registry and than add Grids.
+For Julia 1.1 or higher, you can add the FrameFun registry.
 From the Julia REPL, type `]` to enter Pkg mode and run

 ```julia